YP4AIresearch/CascadeFormer/README.md

 ![alt text](docs/OmniVec2.png)

 **Tokenization** matters!
-OmniVec2 uses TimeSformer, where each patch attends the same patch across all frames and other patches within the same frame
+OmniVec2 uses TimeSformer, where each patch attends the same patch across all frames and other patches within the same frame:

 ![alt text](docs/TimeSformer.png)

+Conclusion🥹: we perhaps need to do 'smart' joint embedding like this instead of frame embedding

 ## biomechanics-aware frame embedding